grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * (See notes about technology vs magic elsewhere)
 * Writing this novel, alone in a 600sf 3-room apartment in January.
 It's too cold to go outside, and the outside is contaminated by disease.
 The apartment is a 100 year old building with steam heat: water and air pushing and banging through rusty pipes, the power-flush of the toilet that you can hear even from other apartments... this place FEELS like a submarine.
 	* At one point, writing about starting up diesel engines, I smell diesel exhaust in my apartment, as if I conjured it. though presumably it was from some truck idling outside.
+	* Fuck the fine craft and "good" writing.
+Fuck the careful construction and second-guessing.
+If you can _transport_ a reader to the same place I got while writing this book --- so they can spend time away from our world and in this cold dark watery one under pressure instead --- then you have done something special.
+You have succeeded in doing something that you've always wanted to do.
 * I am constrained so much more than you could ever know or articulate by the conventions of what is considered "good" writing:
 	* the instinct to go off in a wild new direction; the desire to scrape up a hard-pushed metaphor; but more than anything else the constant pressure for things to make _sense_ --- characters motivated rationally, story order, character style
 	* All of these things I find myself constantly checking and cutting back for fear of some judgmental reader telling me to 'kill my babies' and that it's too purple, too pushed, too random.